dochy-ksti/shrink_pool/readme.md

 If there are queued tasks, OS threads are spawned until the pool is full.

-When all tasks have been done, no threads are running on this pool.
+When all tasks have been done, no threads are running on the pool.

 The tasks start in a FIFO(First-In-First-Out) manner.
 No workstealing occurs.